-More than 20% of children worldwide suffer from various types of allergies.
-It has been found that kids from families with a history of allergies are more likely to develop an allergic reaction.
+More than 20 percent of children worldwide suffer from various types of food allergies.
+Experts suggest that kids from families with a history of allergies are more likely to develop an allergic reaction.

-Usually, an allergic reaction is caused by a foreign protein that is harmless to a non-allergic person.
+Usually, foreign protein causes an allergy and that is harmless to a non-allergic person.
 This protein is called an “allergen”.
 Protein found in cow’s milk, egg, peanut, soybeans and wheat are the most common food allergens that cause food allergies in infants and young children.

 While there is no cure for food allergy to date, most kids tend to outgrow this condition as they grow up.